 5. Make it last by making it timeless

 A number of medical companies make the mistake of branding around their first product or service, only to find new ones that make their identity misleading or irrelevant.
 Recall how CompUSA embedded the (then) hot product of computers into their name, with a geographic reference.
 When desktop computers faded, they struggled to transition to other electronic goods the way that Best Buy did.
 One is a product based name, the other a timeless and expansive concept, quality goods at a low price.
 The same issue plagues Radio Shack and the likes.
 In medical, you see it in names that includes a singular procedure such as the likes of RK surgery, then PRK and then Lasik.
 You will quickly have a great friend in the local sign company if you have to rebrand with every update in your field.
 A clear sign that this is a problem, is when you use the tagline “We’re more than just ______” with the blank being what you primarily do.
 Rather than spending to correct a misaligned company name, create a timeless one that adds to your brand’s longevity.

 If you are looking for a medical or health care brand name that will live long and prosper, then consider these five tips to ensure your continued health.
-If you experience lightheadedness when brainstorming your names, then seek immediate professional help in the way of Tungsten Branding.
+If you experience lightheadedness when brainstorming your names, then seek immediate professional help in the way of a naming agency.
 (Keep in mind we do keep normal office hours.)